-Under current law, any person who submits to an assessment or driver safety plan is required to pay a reasonable fee therefor to the appropriate county department under s.
-51.42, Stats., or traffic safety school.
-The fee for the driver safety plan may be reduced or waived if the person is unable to pay the complete fee, but no fee for assessment or attendance at a traffic safety school may be reduced or waived.
-1991 Wisconsin Act 277, effective January 1, 1993, specifies that:
+Under current law, any person who submits to an assessment or driver safety plan is required to pay a reasonable fee for the assessment or plan to the appropriate s.
+51.42 board or traffic safety school.
+Current law specifies that:

-(1) The person may pay the fee in one, two, three or four equal instalments.

-(2) Nonpayment of the fee is noncompliance with the court order that required completion of an assessment and driver safety plan.
+- (1) The fee for the driver safety plan may be reduced or waived if the person is unable to pay the complete fee, but no fee for assessment or attendance at a traffic safety school may be reduced or waived. - (2) The person may pay the fee in one, two, three or four equal instalments. - (3) Nonpayment of the fee is noncompliance with the court order that required completion of an assessment and driver safety plan.